-Based at Columbia University, she leads ICAP’s portfolio of projects in 21 countries and manages a global team of over 1,000 staff.
-Under her leadership, ICAP has become a global leader in HIV and health systems strengthening.
+For over four decades, Dr. El-Sadr has advocated for families and communities most impacted by health challenges and championed a collaborative, multidisciplinary approach to confronting the global epidemic.
+Based at Columbia University, she leads ICAP’s portfolio of projects in more than 40 countries and manages a global team of over 2,000 staff.
+Under her leadership, ICAP has become a global leader in addressing global health challenges and health systems strengthening.

 Dr. El-Sadr began her career as the HIV epidemic took hold in the United States.
 As chief of the Division of Infectious Diseases at Harlem Hospital, she developed successful methods for responding to HIV/AIDS through groundbreaking research and innovative models of care in her own community.
 Dr. El-Sadr became a leader in the global fight against HIV by arming health care systems around the world with effective strategies for confronting the impact of various health challenges and leveraging investment to strengthen health systems.
 She is the principal investigator for numerous ICAP-led initiatives, including the NIH-funded HIV Prevention Trials Network (HPTN) and the Pandemic Response Institute (PRI).